3MFConsortium/spec_core/3MF Core Specification.md

 The Open Packaging Conventions specification provides full details of how digital signatures are applied in OPC packages.
 The Digital Signature Origin part acts as the root of the digital signature payload in the 3MF Document.
 Individual Digital Signature parts can be discovered via relationship from the Digital Signature Origin part.
 Each Digital Signature part can have either an inline digital certificate, or a reference to an external Digital Signature Certificate part in the package.

 A digital signature applied to the 3D Model part SHOULD include only the 3D Model part and any other parts referenced by it, along with the associated relationships.
-It MAY include the Thumbnail, Digital Signature Origin, Core Properties parts and associated relationship parts.
+It MAY include the Package Thumbnail, Digital Signature Origin, Core Properties parts and associated relationship parts.

 ### 6.3.1.
 Normalization